 Traditional Chinese medicine holds that the body’s vital energy (chi or qi) circulates through channels, called meridians, that have branches connected to bodily organs and functions.

-Gracie focuses on five major modalities of traditional Chinese medicine treatment:
+Gracie focuses on four major modalities of traditional Chinese medicine treatment:

 Before the traditional Chinese medicine treatment, a comprehensive analysis of the client’s health problems will be assessed and noted.
 A treatment plan will then be recommended by Gracie, and following client approval, treatment will commence.
 Although clients have experienced results after only 1 or 2 treatments, Gracie has found in her practice that the greatest benefit is realized after 3 to 5 treatments, with occasional maintenance treatments following initial treatment.